 What is trauma-sensitive counselling?

-Your gender, culture, and experiences with violent trauma, emotional blackmail, family violence, hate and discrimination might also make it difficult to reach out.
+Your gender, culture, and experiences with violent trauma, emotional blackmail, family violence, hate and discrimination might also make it difficult to reach out and begin therapy with me.
+I understand that pacing and not being forced but invited to talk when you feel you are ready is important.

 Pacing, a safe relationship and consistency are important in trauma-sensitive therapy

-• When you come to see me, I don’t expect details of traumatic events, although I will ask for what has brought you into therapy at this point as an open-ended question.
+• If you come to see me for trauma-counselling, I don’t expect details of traumatic events, although I will ask for what has brought you into therapy at this point as an open-ended question.
 If starting our conversation talking about what feels most painful is right for you I will help you hold it, but we can also begin elsewhere.

 • I may use gentle invitations to help you put words to thoughts, feelings and bodily sensations.
-I know shame is a frequent companion alongside trauma, and it thrives in being unnarrated.
+I know shame is a frequent companion alongside trauma, and it thrives in being un-storied.

 • Being Trauma-sensitive is a balance between approaching, but not in a bluster, so your agency is lost.
-Lost agency and subsequent lack of help from others is what can enable trauma a debilitating, long term impact.
+Lost agency and subsequent lack of help from others is what might have enabled trauma to stay in your life as a long-term impact on your joy, and ability to love and work.

 • Not everyone who comes to therapy is aware of the impact of trauma, but may have struggled for a while with anxiety, depression or numbness (dissociation).